 Ability to work from heights at least 20 feet off the ground.

-Able to climb vertical ladders of unbroken lengths up to 20 feet.
+Able to climb vertical ladders, fixable or portable, up to 20 feet in length.

 Able to climb multiple flights of steps and angled ramps as needed.